-As a result of these environmental, market forces and strategic decisions, the Company operated in three reportable segments: a) Transportation and Skilled Trades, b) Healthcare and Other Professions, and c) Transitional which refers to business that is currently being phased out.
+As a result of the regulatory environment, market forces and strategic decisions, we now operate in two reportable segments: a) Transportation and Skilled Trades and b) Transitional.

-The Company's reportable segments have been determined based on the method by which our chief operating decision maker now evaluates performance and allocates resources.
-Each reportable segment represents a group of post-secondary education providers that offer a variety of degree and non-degree academic programs.
-These segments are organized by key market segments to enhance operational alignment within each segment to more effectively execute the Company's strategic plan.
-Each of the Company's schools is a reporting unit and an operating segment.
-The Company's operating segments have been aggregated into three reportable segments because, in the Company's judgment, the reporting units have similar services, types of customers, regulatory environment and economic characteristics.
+Our reportable segment represents a group of post-secondary education providers that offer a variety of degree and non-degree academic programs.
+These segments are organized by key market segments to enhance operational alignment within each segment to more effectively execute our strategic plan.
+Each of the Company's schools is a reporting unit and an operating segment which have been determined based on a method by which we evaluate performance and allocate resources.
+Our operating segments have been aggregated into two reportable segments because, in our judgment, the operating segments have similar services, types of customers, regulatory environment and economic characteristics.
+Our reportable segments are described below.